srohatgi/social/specs/t.md

 These objects can be created, destroyed, updated, and *related* to other business objects.
 There are two kinds of relations:

- - for example, a Payment *object* contains information about the user and the payment he made for a subscription or a service
+ - for example, a *Payment object* contains information about the user and the payment he made for a subscription or a service
- - for example, a Payment *object* is a type of an *Activity* object (a higher level abstraction)
+ - for example, a *Payment object* is a type of an *Activity object* (a higher level abstraction)

+*tau framework* aims to allow simple objects like *User* be used as building blocks for composing objects like *Payment*, *Activity* etc.

+Another unique aspect of *tau* framework is the generation of

 Applications
 ------------
-A t app does the following:
+A *t app* does the following:

  - queries the environment
    - gathers interaction mode for its use